"Elsa! Pssst—Elsa! Wake up, wake up, wake up!"

 "Okay, who is that doing the horrible British accent impersonation?" came the teasing voice that Anna missed so much.

 The door opened.
-Anna grinned crookedly at her sister, "Excuse you!
+Anna grinned triumphantly at her sister, "Excuse you!
 That was my best impression of a butler."

-Elsa shook her head and rolled her eyes playfully, "Why am I sisters with such a dork?"
+Elsa shook her head and rolled her eyes playfully, "How do we even in the same family?"

 "Oh, you know you love me.
 Let me in already!
 I have an offering to shrine Elsa that I knew you couldn't resist!"

-Elsa looked around the hall for signs of their mother.
+Elsa looked around the hall, presumably for signs of their mother.
 When she found none, she beckoned to Anna, "Okay, okay, feisty-pants.
 Come in already."

-Anna pouted.
+Anna pouted and unceremoniously plopped herself down on Elsa's bed.
 "It's the perfect description for you!"

 A sudden silence descended upon the two girls as they sipped their hot chocolate at, coincidentally, the same time.
 Looking up from their mugs, they caught each other's surprised glances and burst out laughing.

-A few months after school started, their elementary took a field trip to a skating rink.
-Elsa was holding onto Anna as the redhead was taking her first few steps gliding on the ice, when a hockey puck struck the latter on the side of the head.
+A few months after school started, they took a field trip to a skating rink.
+Elsa was holding onto Anna as the redhead was taking her first few steps gliding on the ice, when balance left her and she cracked her head on the railing.
+She'd needed stitches.

 In the summer, when the sisters were fighting over who gets the first sip of an exotic drink they'd ordered at a fancy restaurant, they knocked the glass into the table and it shattered, one of the pieces cutting Anna's hand.